emmajanedrews/base-template/_posts/2017-09-14-what-is-the-true-value-of-a-homeowners-association.md

 {% include youtube.html %}

-Today, I’d like to talk a little bit about Homeowners Associations (or HOAs).
+Today, I’d like to talk a little bit about homeowners associations (or HOAs).

 This topic came to me while I was out looking at properties with a client last week.
 The HOA fees on one property in particular were pretty high—even higher than the taxes.
 Initially, this turned my client off of the property.